juju/retry/README.md

 ``` go
 func (args *CallArgs) Validate() error
 ```
 Validate the values are valid.
-The ensures that the Func, Delay and Attempts have been specified, and that the BackoffFactor makes sense (i.e. one or greater).
+The ensures that the Func, Delay, Attempts and Clock have been specified.
-If BackoffFactor is not explicitly set, it is set here to be one.